-Bill Kovarik is a Professor of Communication at Unity College in Maine.
-He teaches science and environment writing, environmental history and media law.
+Bill Kovarik is a Professor of Communication at Radford University in Virginia.
+RU is a publicly funded university that was a distaff branch of Virginia Tech until 1973.
+Dr. Kovarik teaches media history, media law, photojournalism, science and environment writing and environmental history.
 He has written extensively about environmental and energy issues for publications ranging from the New York Times to Earth Island Journal.
-He is also an environmental historian and has served as a consultant with the Nebraska State Historical Society, Lloyds of London and other organizations.
+As an environmental historian he has served as a consultant with the Nebraska State Historical Society, Lloyds of London, the National Institute for Coastal and Harbor Infrastructure, and other organizations.

 He is a graduate of Virginia Commonwealth University (1974), the University of South Carolina (M.A., 1983) and the University of Maryland (Ph.D., 1993).
-His Ph.D. dissertation, The Ethyl Controversy, explored the role of the news media in protecting the public interest in a scientific controversy over leaded gasoline and safer alternatives.
-He will be on a leave of absence from Radford University in the 2014 – 2015 academic year.
+His Ph.D. dissertation, The Ethyl Controversy, explored the role of the news media in protecting the public interest in a scientific controversy over leaded gasoline and safer alternatives. .

-Kovarik has also served on the faculty at the University of Western Ontario on sabbatical as the CanWest Media Fellow for 2009.
-He has also served on the faculty of Virginia Tech, the University of Maryland and the University of South Carolina.
+Kovarik has also served on the faculty at the University of Western Ontario as the CanWest Media Fellow for 2009.
+He has also served on the faculty of Virginia Tech, the University of Maryland, the University of South Carolina and Unity College (Maine).